HyacinthBots/LilyBot/docs/commands.md

 Arguments:
 * `lock` - If the thread executed in should be locked - Boolean (default: false)

-Result: Archives the thread executed in if executed by a moderator or the thread owner.
+Result: Archives the thread executed in **if executed by a moderator or the thread owner**.
 Locks the thread if executed by a moderator and `lock` is true.

 ### Rename Thread
 Name: `thread rename`